 Port Louis plays a central role in regional trade and diplomacy, serving as a bridge between Africa and Asia.

-Design
+Design & Construction

-Building diplomatic facilities impacts the communities and neighborhoods in which they are located by generating jobs, increasing local production and acquisition of goods and services, stimulating business patronage and improving adjacent infrastructure.
+Building diplomatic facilities impacts the communities and neighborhoods in which they are located by generating jobs, increasing local production and acquisition of goods and services, stimulating business patronage, and improving adjacent infrastructure.